Caroline Y. Robertson-von Trotha: Biography and career

-After the unexpected death of her father Robertson-von Trotha left Oban High School at the age of 15 without School Leaving Qualifications.
+After the unexpected death of her father, Caroline Robertson left Oban High School at the age of 15 without School Leaving Qualifications.
 In 1967 she completed her basic training in hotel management ('City & Guild-Certificate') and was awarded with the gold medal of the Oban Hotel Association.

 After having worked in the hotel industry/sector for two years, Robertson-von Trotha began a journey as a backpacker through Europe and Turkey, which took her finally to Germany.
 Here she prepared herself autodidactically for the Scottish Higher Level Examinations.
-In 1972 she was accepted by University of Heidelberg and studied political science, sociology, philosophy and history in Heidelberg and Karlsruhe.
+In 1972 she was accepted by the University of Heidelberg and studied political science, sociology, philosophy and history in Heidelberg and Karlsruhe.
 With the support of a grant from the Peter Fuld Foundation, she received her PhD in 1990 after completing a dissertation on the topic 'Ethnic Identity and Political Mobilisation'.

 In 2004 she habilitated on 'The Dialectics of Globalisation' at the Faculty of Humanities and Social Sciences at the University of Karlsruhe.
 In 2007 she was appointed as an adjunct professor by the rector of the Karlsruhe Institute of Technology (KIT), formerly University of Karlsruhe (TH).

 She was a founding member of the Interfacultative Institute for Cultural Studies (IAK) at the University of Karlsruhe (TH), and from 1990 to 2002 served as its managing director.
 Since 2002, she has been founding scientific director of the successor institution, the ZAK | Centre for Cultural and General Studies at the Karlsruhe Institute of Technology (KIT).

 She is married to Klaus von Trotha, who was Minister of Science, Research and the Arts of Baden-Württemberg from 1991 to 2001.